smujaddid/RevertInfChests/README.md

 This plugin is intended to revert existing chests information converted with InfiniteChests plugin by MarioE from database to world file.

 Permissions:
-- revinfchests.admin.revchest --- /revchest /revchests
+- revertinfchests.admin.revert --- /revchest /revchests

 Commands:
 - /revchest \<x\> \<y\> --- Revert chest at \<x\>, \<y\> location
 - /revchests --- Revert all chests

 Current Version:
-1.0
+1.1

 Notes:
 - Backup your world map file before using this plugin.